Curricular Practical Training (CPT)

 2. Proof of course enrollment

-3. The CPT Training Verification Job offer containing ALL the information listed on page 3 of the CPT Request Form
+3. The CPT Training Verification Job offer must be a Cooperative Agreement and contain ALL the information in the template on page 3 of the CPT Request Form

 IMPORTANT: It's always best to request your CPT authorization EARLY!
 Please expect 3-5 business days for your ISS advisor to process your CPT after you've submitted a COMPLETED list of everything above.
 It's common to be missing things or accidentally forget to provide information and this could lead to longer processing times.